NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

- Additionally, the data object would be stored with the hash of the `PID` as the permanent address - so the proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was to be kept in the stored metadata file.
-In this system, there was no need for the content identifier to be stored.
+ Additionally, the data object would be stored with the hash of the `PID` as the permanent address - so the proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was required in the stored metadata file.
+In this proposed direction, there was no need for the content identifier to be stored.

  Our reversal of this approach necessitated the reintroduction of a way to manage the relationships of a given PID in HashStore, leading to reference